paper-toaster/osu-wiki/wiki/Help_Centre/en.md

 ## Client

-### Bugs/Crashes
+### Bugs/crashes

 #### osu! freezes when I click a link or multiplayer map!

 **Please make sure you are not running osu! in Windows compatibility mode, and that you also have a default web browser defined in your system settings.**

-This issue is sometimes caused by an interaction with compatibility mode, and can also be caused by the game simply not finding a default browser to open the web page link with.
+This issue is sometimes caused by an interaction with compatibility mode, but bugs/crashes can also be caused by the game simply not finding a default browser to open the web page link with.

 ##### Is your game running under Windows compatibility mode?